Harrietville Chinese Mining Village

 So far, we have identified Chinese bowls, cups and ceramic spoons; ceramic jars that Chinese foods were bought in (such as pickles, preserved vegetables, soy sauce and oil); opium and tobacco pipes; European plates and cups; bottles for wine, beer and spirits; worcestershire sauce bottles; shards of window panes; shovels, a saw, and gold mining equipment; a wok stirrer and a camp oven; a pair of scissors, a sewing needle and eight buttons; and thirteen Chinese gaming tokens.

 The nails range from 1850s hand-forged ones to factory-made wire nails from later in the 19th century; many had been bent to form hooks.

 The oldest objects found were two small Chinese coins, dating from the era of the Kangxi Emperor in the 17th century.
 Such coins were minted by the millions, and remained in circulation for centuries after minting.

 Our team of specialists and dig-participants were delighted with the community support from Harrietville and across the Upper Ovens Valley during the excavation.
 We’d particularly like to thank the Harrietville Historical Society, the Harrietville Hall Committee, and the Harrietville Community Forum for their assistance with research, facilities, and spreading enthusiasm for the dig.

 We also greatly appreciated the warm hospitality of the various accommodation providers, cafes, caterers and hotels in the town who provided places for us to stay, food to eat, drinks to drink and nice places in which to relax after each day’s work.

-A full report on the 2017 excavation will be completed towards the end of 2018, and we are currently planning a second excavation on the site, to be held in 2019.
-Details of the second excavation will be posted on our website when they are finalised.
+A full report on the 2017 excavation will be completed in early 2019, and we are currently planning a second season of excavations on the site, to be held in October 2019.